It’s devastating when your laptop dies.

-The reason why you shouldn't jump in head-first and agree to this is the simple fact that you probably won't need it.
+The reason why you shouldn't jump in head-first and agree to this is a simple fact that you probably won't need it.
 Also, these warranties tend to be very pricey.
 And sometimes it would be cheaper to fix the laptop if something were to break.

 Extended guarantees can sometimes cost over 15 percent of the price for the laptop itself.
-With the cost of some warranties, you could have invested in a higher quality laptop instead.
+With the cost of some warranties, you could have invested in a higher-quality laptop instead.